ldtteam/minecolonies/README.md

 1. Download and install Gradle.
 	* [Windows/Mac download link](http://www.gradle.org/downloads).
 You only need the binaries, but choose whatever flavor you want.
-		* Unzip the package and put it wherever you want, e.g. `C:\Gradle`.
+		* Unzip the package and put it wherever you want, for example, `C:\Gradle`.
 	* Linux: Installation methods for certain popular flavors of Linux are listed below.
 If your distribution is not listed, follow the instructions specific to your package manager or install it manually [here](http://www.gradle.org/downloads).
 		* Gentoo: `emerge dev-java/gradle-bin`
 		* Archlinux: You'll have to install it from the [AUR](https://aur.archlinux.org/packages/gradle).